Beartime234/slack-pokequiz/docs/guide.md

 ### Inviting PokeQuiz

 After you install {{ site.quiz_name }} a bot named {{ site.bot_name }} will
-be added to the channel.
-By mentioning the bot you can trigger quiz based commands.
+be added to the workspace.
+By mentioning the bot or messaging the app directly you can trigger quiz based commands.
 To mention the bot just type @{{ site.bot_name }}.
 Before you can mention {{ site.bot_name }} you will need to invite the bot to your channel.
 You can invite {{ site.bot_name }} through two methods.
 The first method is mentioning {{ site.bot_name }} and then slackbot if enabled will as you if you wish to invite them.
 Click invite them and you will then be able to